LorenzoAicardi/LorenzoAicardi/README.md

 I'm a Masters Computer Science student at Politecnico di Milano.
 Here is a list of the projects I contributed to:

 ##### From The Dead
-This is a roguelite shooter developed for the Videogame Design and Programming 2023/2024 course.
+From The Dead is a roguelite shooter developed for the Videogame Design and Programming 2023/2024 course.

 https://github.com/davide-mozzi/FromTheDead